5argon/AHLCG3mmDivider/README.md

 #### Standalone Scenarios

+Since the product box of these standalones are black, the colored corner strip gets a little secondary color based on the art or theme inside that standalone scenario.
+This can be useful if you decided to arrange a box of all standalones stored together.

-- Standalone - War of the Outer Gods
+- Standalone - Curse of the Rougarou
 - Standalone - Carnevale of Horrors
 - Standalone - The Labyrinths of Lunacy
-- Standalone - Curse of the Rougarou
+- Standalone - Guardians of the Abyss
+- Standalone - Murder at the Excelsior Hotel
 - Standalone - The Blob That Ate Everything
-- Standalone - Barkham Horror
+- Standalone - War of the Outer Gods
-- Standalone - Murder at the Excelsior Hotel
+- Standalone - Machinations Through Time
-- Standalone - Guardians of the Abyss
+- Standalone - Barkham Horror: The Meddling of Meowlathotep

+What may confuse you is that the first graphic of each set is the "main" icon of the standalone (shown on the bottom corner of the card near the total cards counter), and is not an actual encounter set icon.
+The 2nd graphic is the real encounter set icon, that is named the same as standalone.

+- If you rather want a single divider per standalone no matter how many actual encounter sets are contained within, you may print **only** the first graphic in each set.
+- But if you want a divider for every encounter set icons inside, print everything **except** the first graphic.

 ### Languages